khale/iit-cs450-f22-site/about.md

 ## Projects
 By far the most important part of this course is the projects.
 You will learn by doing.
 Thus, they will comprise the lion's share of your grade.
 Unless otherwise noted you will be working individually on projects.
+Projects will be generally due at 11:59PM CST on the due date.
+You can submit as many times as you like (`make handin`) until then.
+Your project grades will be calculated based on the output of `make grade`, and all labs will be weighted equally.

+## Collaboration

+See the section on [academic integrity](#academic-integrity).

+**DO NOT** publish your solutions to publicly accessible websites like Github, Gitlab or publicly visible file servers.

 ## Bad Submissions
 If you submit the wrong file or a program that doesn't compile or doesn't run